Associated graded of Hodge modules and categorical sl_2 actions: Introduction

 \subsection{Generalizations}

 There are two possible directions for generalizing this work.
-In one direction, which will hopefully appear in a future paper \cite{CDK}, we replace $\sl_2$ by any simply-laced simple Lie algebra $\g $ and replace $ T^* \G(k,N) $ with the corresponding Nakajima quiver varieties.
-In \cite{CKL2} we defined a categorical $\g$-action using coherent sheaves on these quiver varieties.
-On the other hand, Webster \cite{W} (building on Zheng \cite{Z2}), defined a categorical $\g$-action on a quotient category of the category of equivariant $\D$-modules on an affine space related to the quiver.
+In one direction, we replace $\sl_2$ by any simply-laced simple Lie algebra $\g $ and replace $ T^* \G(k,N) $ with the corresponding Nakajima quiver varieties.
+In \cite{CKL2} we defined a categorical $\g$ action using coherent sheaves on these quiver varieties.
+On the other hand, Webster \cite{W} (building on Zheng \cite{Z2}), defined a categorical $\g$ action on a quotient category of the category of equivariant $\D$-modules on an affine space related to the quiver.
 The results of his paper can be generalized by working with equivariant $\D_h$ modules.
 Again, one can relate the two constructions using the associated graded functor.
 In this setting, the equivalences $\T$ and $\T'$ are replaced by braid group actions \cite{CK3} (of type $\g$).

 On the other hand, we can try to replace $\G(k,N) $ by any arbitrary co-minuscule flag variety $G/P$.
 In this context we do not expect categorical actions of any Lie algebra.
 However, we do expect similar equivalences